mehul-anand/mehul-anand/README.md

 - At Present : Intern at IIT Delhi : Reinforcement Learning and Robotic Navigation.

-- Currently learning : Chain of Thought [GenAI] and Control Barrier Functions [RL]
+- Currently learning : RAG [GenAI] and Control Barrier Functions [RL]

 - Currently Building : A coding agent to build MVPs [as a web app and a code assistant for CLI] (2 projects)